ManticoreGamesInc/platform-documentation/src/core_api.md

 ### Built-In Lua Functions

 For security reasons, various built-in Lua functions have been restricted or removed entirely.
 The available functions are listed below.
-Note that lua’s built-in trigonometric functions use radians, while other functions in Core uses degrees.
+Note that lua's built-in trigonometric functions use radians, while other functions in Core uses degrees.
 See the :fas fa-external-link-alt: [reference manual](https://www.lua.org/manual/5.3/manual.html#6) for more information on what they do.

 ???
 "Built-In Lua Functions"
     * assert